SkandaAithal-1/CUDA/README.md

 **Summary** :
 Implemented a kernel to compute the dot product of two vectors.
 Used vector sum kernel previously implemented to compute the sum of products.

+## Task 07: L2 Norm

+**Summary** :
+Implemented a kernel to compute the L2 norm of a vector.
+Used vector sum kernel again.